 17.c.
-Housing Development Programs Number of Affordable Units A minimum of 284 units.
+Housing Development Programs

+Number of Affordable Units A minimum of 284 units.
 There are a minimum of 568 units planned.
 We hope more affordability can be achieved, but that is still being determined.

+Number of Units by Affordability

+80% of AMI Minimum of 132 at or below 80% AMI.
+We hope more affordability can be achieved, but that is still being determined.

+• 60% of AMI 0 units

+• 30% of AMI 127 units

+• Other 25 units at 40% AMI and 106 units will serve formerly homeless populations.

+This MTW activity serves the following statutory objec ☐ Cost effectiveness

+☐Self-sufficiency

+⊠Housing Choice

+This MTW activity has the following cost implications:

+□ Neutral

+☐ Increased revenue

+☐ Decreased revenue

+□ Increased expenditures

-Number of Units by Affordability • 80% of AMI Minimum of 132 at or below 80% AMI.
-We hope more affordability can be achieved, but that is still being determined. • 60% of AMI 0 units • 30% of AMI 127 units • Other 25 units at 40% AMI and 106 units will serve formerly homeless populations.
-This MTW activity serves the following statutory object ☐ Cost effectiveness ☐ Self-sufficiency tives: ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □Decreased revenue ⊠Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households of assisted households by having a different policy by hotypes/sites.
-This MTW activity applies: to all assisted households • ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only households, or to both new admissions and currently a MTW activity applies to: ⊠New admissions (i.e., applicants) only □Currently assisted households only □New admissions and currently assisted households assisted households.
-This A MTW activity can apply to all family types or only se activity applies to: ⊠all family types iecteu ramily types.
-This IVIT VV
+□ Decreased expenditures A MTW activity may apply to all assisted households of assisted households by having a different policy by hot types/sites.
+This MTW activity applies: □ to all assisted households ⋈ only to a subset or subsets of assisted households

+A MTW activity can apply only to new admissions, only households, or to both new admissions and currently a MTW activity applies to: ⊠New admissions (i.e., applicants) only □Currently assisted households only □New admissions and currently assisted households A MTW activity can apply to all family types or only se assisted households.
+This

+activity applies to: ⊠all family types

 17.c.
-Housing Development Programs □only to selected family types Please select the family types subject to this MTW activity: Non-elderly, non-disabled families Elderly families Disabled families (to the extent those families are not exempt via a reasonable accommodation) Other - another specifically defined target population or populations.
-The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher.
-The MTW activity applies to all tenant-based units.
-The MTW activity applies to all properties with project-based vouchers.
-The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+Housing Development Programs □only to selected family types Please select the family types subject to this MTW activity: Non-elderly, non-disabled families Elderly families Disabled families (to the extent those families are not exempt via a reasonable accommodation) ☐Other - another specifically defined target population or populations.
+The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. □The MTW activity applies to all tenant-based units. □The MTW activity applies to all properties with project-based vouchers. ⊠The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: Families selected to reside in the complexes receiving funds.
 This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 The impact analysis does not apply to more than this MTW activity.
+The impact analysis does not apply to more than this ivitive activity.